In our morning reading: reviews of books by Samantha Hunt and Kate Folk, an interview with Chloe Caldwell, and more.

 April is upon us, and with it the prospect of something akin to spring and a host of memorable new books.
 A lot of poetry has caught our eye this month, as well as some long-awaited works of nonfiction.
 Not to be outdone, we’re also intrigued by some works of fiction that transform old stories into something new.
 Read on for a selection of what has our attention.

 Afternoon Bites: Natasha Trethewey’s Memoir, Carter Sickels, Chloe Caldwell on Mentoring, Catherine Lacey, and More

-In our afternoon reading: checking in with Chloe Caldwell, Laird Barron on Peter Straub’s “Koko,” and much more.
+In our afternoon reading: an excerpt from Natasha Trethewey’s memoir, an interview with Chloe Caldwell, and more.

-In our morning reading: a new essay from Chloe Caldwell, thoughts on books from Maggie Nelson and Karan Mahajan, and more.
+In our morning reading: new writing from Chloe Caldwell, interviews with Kim Gordon and Tessa Hadley, and more.